-As Directors we are aware of the fact that the oil and gas sector is very much in the early stages of recovery.
-However, by continuing to diversify we feel we have a firm grasp on the situation and the company is in an excellent position to continue in a positive and productive manner.
+As Directors, we have taken consideration of the adverse effects resulting from the COVID-19 pandemic which has impacted the business following the year-end.
+The company has strong cash reserves and taken the necessary steps to protect the business and cash flow.
+The pandemic has created significant market uncertainties however the Directors have looked to manage these uncertainties by utilising the government support measures made available.
+As market trading conditions improve we feel we are in an excellent position to continue in a positive and productive manner.
 We are immensely proud of the exemplary service we provide at a competitive price thus staying one step ahead of the competition, whilst satisfying the customers' needs.